darkxanter/kesp/README.md

 When we build the project we'll have:

-- Interfaces and data classes.
+- Interfaces and data classes:
   - `UserTableCreate` and `UserTableCreateDto` represent the row model for creating an entry in the table
   - `UserTableFull` and `UserTableFullDto` represent the full table model used to read from the table